moonbeam-foundation/moonbeam-project-directory/README.md

 Next, choose the category that relates to your project the most.
 There is a folder per category.
 If you think we are missing a category, contact us via our [Discord channel](https://discord.gg/PfpUATX), we are happy to add it to the list.

-Inside each category, there is an `example.md` file.
-You can use it as a reference.
+You can use the `template.md` file (which you can find [here](https://github.com/PureStake/moonbeam-project-directory/blob/master/template.md)) as reference.

 For example, let's say your project is named "Rocket Project" and related to DeFi.
 Then, you would need to copy this file inside the following folder: